-Sara Leedom is the COO of African Entrepreneur Collective with 15 years experience growing and managing social impact organisations, providing operations and fundraising strategy to growing nonprofits and social enterprises.
+Sara Leedom is the COO of African Entrepreneur Collective with 15 years of experience in growing and managing social impact organisations, providing operations and fundraising strategy to growing nonprofits and social enterprises.
 Sara’s funded early stage tech startups in Ghana via SBS Venture Fund, and has developed affordable housing throughout the US.
 Former positions include: Interim Executive Director and Director of Strategy for the Level Playing Field Institute in California, MD of Inkomoko Accelerator in Rwanda, and co-chair of the Oxford Business Network for Africa.
-She has a BA in English with an emphasis on African literature, and an MBA from Oxford University.

 After spending a few years at Katalyst; a pro-poor Market Systems Development program and at the World Bank, Fahad co-founded EDGE Consulting.
 EDGE specializes in economic, business and innovation at the bottom of the pyramid and works with major international development organizations, private sector and government clients.
 Fahad spent the last 2 years in Myanmar, supporting a large scale market systems development program.
 Fahad also co-founded Misfit Technologies, a company that has human centered design at its core and works on agritech, artificial intelligence and IoT solutions for complex problem solving.